Stereo Total: Songs used in advertisements

-"I Love You, Ono"—a re-titled cover version of "I Love You, Oh No!" by Japanese new wave band, Plastics—from their album My Melody, was used by Sony in a European commercial for the Handycam in June 2005, and was also featured in Robot Food's snowboarding hit "Afterbang".
+"I Love You, Ono"—a re-titled cover version of "I Love You, Oh No!" by Japanese new wave band Plastics—from their album My Melody, was used by Sony in a European commercial for the Handycam in June 2005, and was also featured in Robot Food's snowboarding hit "Afterbang".
 In 2009, the song was used in a Dell commercial for the Studio 15.
-In 2012 "I Love You, Ono" was used on the Dior Addict advert in the UK and Spain.
-In 2013 it was used as the theme music for Channel 4's Anna and Katy – the choice of the show's co-writers and performers, Anna Crilly and Katy Wix.
+In 2012, "I Love You, Ono" was used in the Dior Addict advert in the United Kingdom and Spain.
+In 2013, it was used as the theme music for Channel 4's Anna and Katy – the choice of the show's co-writers and performers, Anna Crilly and Katy Wix.
 The title of the Stereo Total version is a play on both the original Plastics title and Yoko Ono, and is a likely homage to the original's Japanese origin.

-Another one of their songs, "L'Amour à trois" (the French version of the song "Liebe zu Dritt"), was used in a commercial for 3G-phones in Sweden in the fall of 2005 by the company 3, as well as by the Spanish TV Channel Cuatro in an advert for the company and in the disco scene in the independent Argentinian film "Glue".
+Another one of their songs, "L'Amour à trois" (the French version of the song "Liebe zu Dritt"), was used in a commercial for 3G-phones in Sweden in the fall of 2005 by the company 3, as well as by the Spanish TV channel Cuatro in an advert for the company and in the disco scene in the independent Argentinian film Glue.
 Their song "Cannibale" was included in the console game Dance Dance Revolution ULTRAMIX 4, released in November 2006.
 "Megaflittchen" was also used in a commercial by Estonian mobile operator EMT.

 "Aua" from the Monokini album was used in the trailers and closing titles for Adam Curtis's BBC Two documentary series All Watched Over by Machines of Loving Grace.

+Later career

+After Reed left the band, she pursued a solo career.
+Her debut solo concept album, Presents the Best of Barbara Brockhaus, recorded at Chicks on Speed Records and produced by Patric Catani and Bomb 20, was released in 2003.
+Angie toured most of Europe as well as Istanbul, Tokyo and Moscow until 2005, when her second album, XYZ Frequency was released.
+She worked with a lot of well-known bands and musicians like Die Goldenen Zitronen, Gonzales or Namosh.
+Angie writes the lyrics, sings the vocals to her records, plays most of the instruments and does some of the production work.
+Her music ranges from pure electronica to rock.
+Her shows are often accompanied by video and images that she designed.